georgevelasco/about_me/docs/product_container/Product_2.md

 {: .label .label-purple }

-The Duffel Flights API is a multi-sided platform that connects travel sellers on the demand side and 300+ airlines on the supply side.
+The Flights API is a multi-sided platform that connects travel sellers on the demand side and 300+ airlines on the supply side.

 ## My Role
 I was hired as the first PM of a previously engineer-led team.
 Tasked with reconciling product discovery of a new customer segment and technical requirements of airlines, into a single product roadmap.